awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 Instances in either subnet can send requests to Amazon Kinesis Data Streams through the interface endpoint using an endpoint\-specific DNS hostname\.
 Instances in subnet 1 can communicate with Amazon Kinesis Data Streams over public IP address space in the AWS Region using its default DNS name\.

-![\[Using an interface endpoint and public internet to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-diagram.png)
+![\[Using an interface endpoint and public internet to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/privatelink/images/vpc-endpoint-kinesis-diagram.png)

 In the next diagram, private DNS for the endpoint is turned on\.
 Instances in either subnet can send requests to Amazon Kinesis Data Streams through the interface endpoint using either the default DNS hostname or the endpoint\-specific DNS hostname\.

-![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-private-dns-diagram.png)
+![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/privatelink/images/vpc-endpoint-kinesis-private-dns-diagram.png)

 **Important**
 To use private DNS, you must set the following VPC attributes to `true`: `enableDnsHostnames` and `enableDnsSupport`\.
-For more information, see [Viewing and updating DNS support for your VPC](vpc-dns.md#vpc-dns-updating)\.
+For more information, see [Viewing and updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html#vpc-dns-updating)\.
 IAM users must have permission to work with hosted zones\.
 For more information, see [Authentication and Access Control for Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/auth-and-access-control.html)\.

 ## Interface endpoint properties and limitations<a name="vpce-interface-limitations"></a>

 To use interface endpoints, you need to be aware of their properties and current limitations:
 + For each interface endpoint, you can choose only one subnet per Availability Zone\.
-+ Some services support the use of endpoint policies to control access to the service\.
-For more information about the services that support endpoint policies, see [Controlling access to services with VPC endpoints](vpc-endpoints-access.md)\.
 + Services might not be available in all Availability Zones through an interface endpoint\.
 To find out which Availability Zones are supported, use the [describe\-vpc\-endpoint\-services](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-services.html) command or use the Amazon VPC console\.
-For more information, see [Creating an interface endpoint](#create-interface-endpoint)\.
+For more information, see [Create an interface endpoint](#create-interface-endpoint)\.
 + When you create an interface endpoint, the endpoint is created in the Availability Zone that is mapped to your account and that is independent from other accounts\.
 When the service provider and the consumer are in different accounts, see [Interface endpoint Availability Zone considerations](#vpce-interface-availability-zones) for information about how to use Availability Zone IDs to identify the interface endpoint Availability Zone\.
 + When the service provider and the consumer have different accounts and use multiple Availability Zones, and the consumer views the VPC endpoint service information, the response only includes the common Availability Zones\.
 For example, when the service provider account uses `us-east-1a` and `us-east-1c` and the consumer uses `us-east-1a` and `us-east-1b`, the response includes the VPC endpoint services in the common Availability Zone, `us-east-1a`\.
 + By default, each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone\. and bursts of up to 40Gbps\.
 If your application needs higher bursts or sustained throughput, contact AWS support\.
 + If the network ACL for your subnet restricts traffic, you might not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + Ensure that the security group that's associated with the endpoint network interface allows communication between the endpoint network interface and the resources in your VPC that communicate with the service\.
-To ensure that AWS command line tools such as the AWS CLI can make requests over HTTPS from resources in the VPC to an AWS service, the security group must allow inbound HTTPS \(port 443\) traffic \.
+To ensure that command line tools such as the AWS CLI can make requests over HTTPS from resources in the VPC to an AWS service, the security group must allow inbound HTTPS \(port 443\) traffic \.
 + An interface endpoint supports TCP traffic only\.
 + When you create an endpoint, you can attach an endpoint policy to it that controls access to the service to which you are connecting\.
-For more information, see [Policy Best Practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html#security_iam_service-with-iam-policy-best-practices) and [Controlling access to services with VPC endpoints](vpc-endpoints-access.md)\.
+For more information, see [Policy Best Practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html#security_iam_service-with-iam-policy-best-practices) and [Control access to services with VPC endpoints](vpc-endpoints-access.md)\.
 + Review the service\-specific limits for your endpoint service\.
 + Endpoints are supported within the same Region only\.
 You cannot create an endpoint between a VPC and a service in a different Region\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.
 + You have a quota on the number of endpoints you can create per VPC\.
-For more information, see [VPC endpoints](amazon-vpc-limits.md#vpc-limits-endpoints)\.
+For more information, see [AWS PrivateLink quotas](vpc-limits-endpoints.md)\.

 ## Connection to on\-premises data centers<a name="on-premises-connection"></a>